CiscoUKIDCDev/HP3ParPlugin/README.md

 You can **[download the latest releases here](https://github.com/CiscoUKIDCDev/HP3ParPlugin/releases)**.

-Right now it's in maintenence mode.
-It's considered alpha, but no new features will be added directly without community request.
-If you wish to request a feature, use the [issues tab](https://github.com/CiscoUKIDCDev/HP3ParPlugin/issues) and create a new issue with your request.
+The plugin is being actively developed on an ad-hoc basis.
+Upcoming features are documented over in the [issues tab](https://github.com/CiscoUKIDCDev/HP3ParPlugin/issues).
+You can also create requests there if you'd like new features or have found bugs.

+The project is released under a generous [MIT-style license](https://github.com/CiscoUKIDCDev/HP3ParPlugin/blob/master/LICENSE) which means you can download it, change it and even charge for it provided the copyright is maintained.
+I'd request kindly that you send back any bugfixes as pull requests, but you have no obligation to do so.

 For installation instructions see the bottom of this page.

-This plugin is licensed under an [MIT-style license](https://github.com/CiscoUKIDCDev/HP3ParPlugin/blob/master/LICENSE).

 ## Warning
 This plugin has never been tested in a production environment before!

-There is no support or warranty.
-It is a community plugin.
-If you need new features or bugfixes, ask nicely.
+There is no support or warranty - implied or otherwise.
+If you need new features or bugfixes, ask nicely in the [issues tab](https://github.com/CiscoUKIDCDev/HP3ParPlugin/issues).
 The code is there too, so you can fix it yourself (and ideally send those back as a pull request!).

+You should back-up your UCS Director database before using this plugin and test any new releases before deploying.

 ## Screenshots
 ![Converged view screenshot](https://matt.fragilegeek.com/ucsd/3par-plugin-summary-page)